Evernote Business Quick Start Guide

 To create an Evernote Business account for your team:

-- Go to the Evernote Business website and click the Get Business button.
+- Go to the Evernote Business website and click Get Started.

 - Fill out the form with your full name, the name of your business, your business email address, and an account password.